teaching-lab/stack-cs-activities/activities/rubric-introductory-programming-skills/README.md

 # Rubric of introductory programming skills

 This rubric allows the student to self-assess his/her programming skills at the very beginning of an introductory programming course.
-Moreover, if the teacher collects the result, (s)he can gain an overview of how advanced the group is.
+Moreover, if the teacher collects the results, (s)he can gain an overview of how advanced the group is.

 | Parameters:        |                                 |
 | -----------------: | :------------------------------ |